Corporate GovernanceGovernance overview

 The members of the Remuneration Committee have no personal interest in the outcome of their decisions and seek to serve the interests of shareholders to ensure the continuing success of the Company.
 The remuneration of the Non-Executive Directors is determined by the Board itself.
 No director is permitted to participate in decisions concerning their own remuneration.

-The committee met two times during the year with key items considered including:
+The committee met two times during the year ended 31 May 2020 with key items considered including:

 - The Group’s remuneration policy;

 - Annual review of Executive Directors’ and other senior managers’ base salaries and bonus arrangements;

 - Awards to be granted under the share option and incentive schemes established by the Company;

 - Trends in executive pay in the wider market; and

 - The implications the COVID-19 pandemic and new corporate governance requirements may have for the design of the Group’s remuneration policy and remuneration disclosures.